sonatype-nexus-community/nexusiq-successmetrics/README.md

 metrics.firewall
 ```

-:warning: success-metrics should always be set to true.
+&#9888; success-metrics should always be set to true.

 #### Nexus IQ server details